wstrange/firebase_dart_ui/README.md

 that provides sign on flows.
 This library provides an Angular Dart wrapper around FirebaseUI.

-A demo app is [hosted online here](https://dart-ui-demo.firebaseapp.com/)
+A demonstration application is [hosted online here](https://dart-ui-demo.firebaseapp.com/)

+# Usage

 The Angular component `<firebase-auth-ui>` handles [Firebase Authentication](https://firebase.google.com/docs/auth/) for your application.

+Add this component
-The component is visible when the user has not been authenticated.
-It presents a dialog with the various social login and email providers that have been configured.
-Once the user has authenticated, the components display attribute is set to `none`.
-Embed this component on your landing page for your SPA application.
+to your landing page for your SPA application.The component is visible on the page (display is `block` ) if the user has not been authenticated.
+The user is presented a dialog with the various social login and email providers that have been configured in your Firebase console.
+Once the user has authenticated, the components display attribute is set to `none` making it invisible.

 # Important